penguinpowernz/ian/README.md

 A Debian CLI package hacking tool named in memory of the late Ian Murdock.

-This tool will help you to create and maintain the source repos for Debain packages and tries to mimic the CLI of other popular tools such as git and bundler.
+This tool will help you to create and maintain git repositories that contain simple Debian packages and tries to mimic the CLI of other popular tools such as git and bundler.

 It is intended to be helpful when integrating other build tools/systems and